thedrow/colout/README.md

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.

-`colout` comes with some predefined themes to rapidly color well-known outputs (see the `-t` switch below).
+`colout2` comes with some predefined themes to rapidly color well-known outputs (see the `-t` switch below).

-If the python3-pygments library is available, `colout` can be used as an interface to it (see also the `-s` switch below).
+If the python3-pygments library is available, `colout2` can be used as an interface to it (see also the `-s` switch below).

 To have a list of all colors, styles, special colormaps, themes, palettes and lexers, use the `-r` switch (see below).

-`colout` is released under the GNU Public License v3.
+`colout2` is released under the GNU Public License v3.

 ## INSTALLATION

     sudo python3 setup.py install

-and then soft link `/usr/local/bin/colout` to your colout.py under your installation directory, which is usually something like
+and then soft link `/usr/local/bin/colout2` to your colout2.py under your installation directory, which is usually something like

-    /usr/local/lib/python3/dist-packages/colout-0.1-py3.egg/colout/colout.py
+    /usr/local/lib/python3/dist-packages/colout2-0.1-py3.egg/colout2/colout2.py

 ## OTHER INSTALLATION METHOD

 Pypi (the Python Package Index)

-    sudo pip install colout
+    sudo pip install colout2

 or

-    sudo easy_install colout
+    sudo easy_install colout2

 Ubuntu 13.04's ppa

-    sudo add-apt-repository ppa:ciici123/colout
+    sudo add-apt-repository ppa:ciici123/colout2
     sudo apt-get update
-    sudo apt-get/aptitude install colout
+    sudo apt-get/aptitude install colout2

 Gentoo

-    sudo emerge colout
+    sudo emerge colout2

 ## OPTIONS